-Why Cruises Make an Excellent Choice for Your Group
+Why Cruising Makes an Excellent Choice for Your Group

 Think about what your group members enjoyed about their past trips.
 What were their key concerns and likes?
 They probably wanted some structured activities, yet also wanted a little flexibility to do some things independently.
 They liked traveling to new places, experiencing new things, but maybe also wanted some of those “comforts of home.”
 Group members generally like camaraderie and the enjoyment of shared experiences with people who have similar interests.

-With new ships being introduced in 2019, along with enhanced ports of call, your group has more choices than ever before.
+With new ships being introduced each year, along with enhanced ports of call, groups continue to have more choices than ever before.
 And most importantly, a cruise vacation has one of the highest satisfaction rates in the industry.
 When people return from a cruise, chances are they can’t wait to sail again!
 The cruise experience is still relatively new for many travelers, with just over 20% of U.S. adults having taken a cruise, so this is a great untapped market.

 Where Do You Want to Sail From?